lguedesc/CHAOS/README.md

 ## License
 **CHAOS** is released under the GNU General Public License v3.0 (GNU GPL) license.
 See the LICENSE file for details.
 All new contributions must be made under the GNU GPL v3.0 license.

+## Disclaimer
+The Software and code samples available on this repository are provided "as is" without warranty of any kind, either express or implied.
+Use at your own risk.

 ## Funding
 - [CNPq - Conselho Nacional de Desenvolvimento Científico e Tecnológico](https://www.gov.br/cnpq/pt-br)
 - [FAPERJ - Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro](https://www.faperj.br/)